NoahPG88/liftoff-assignments/P2-Project_Outline/README.md

 - Hibernate
 - Thymeleaf templates
 - Salesforce API integration (probably JSON)
+- Javascript which allows changes to update in real time
 ### What I'll Have to Learn
 Include what you will need to learn here
 - How to offer users a reset password link